 The Master of Science in Teaching (MST) program at the University of Maine may be used as a means for students to progress toward qualifying for secondary mathematics, life science and physical science teacher certifications in Maine.
-The current State requirements for teacher certification in Maine are spelled out on the following two pages.
 Students taking MST core courses, and carefully selecting electives, will meet many of the Professional Education Requirements.

 It is the responsibility of MST students desiring certification to work directly with the State of Maine Certification Office to determine all that must be done to qualify.
 To that end, all MST students desiring certification are encouraged to have the State Certification Office conduct an analysis of their transcripts early in their MST program of study.
 This process provides each student with documentation of exactly what certification requirements they have met, and which ones they must still meet.

 The MST faculty will work closely with students to help them proceed toward meeting the certification requirements.
 Please consult with Professor Susan R. McKay (581-1019, Susan.McKay@umit.maine.edu) if you have any questions about the MST program and certification requirements.

 New Maine Secondary Teaching Certification Requirements

 (Mathematics, Life Science and Physical Science Certifications)